haxsaw/actuator/Tutorial.md

 There are two different ways to get references to parts of a model: first through the use of _model references_, which are direct attribute accesses to model or model instance objects.
 This approach can only be used after a model class has already been created; this means that if a reference between memebers is required in the middle of a model class definition, model references aren't yet available, and hence can't be used.

 The second method is through the use of _context expressions_.
 A context expression provides a way to express a reference to objects and models that don't exist yet-- the expression's evaluation is delayed until the reference it represents exists, and only then does the expression yield an actual reference.
+Additionally, context expressions provide a way to express references that include keyed lookups into Multi* wrappers, but will defer the lookup until needed.
+These two attributes allow context expressions to be used in a number of ways that a direct model or instance reference can't.

 #### Model References